 Bankruptcy and winding up a company

-Winding up is similar to bankruptcy.
-To wind up a company the creditor must show that it is insolvent (unable to pay its debts).
+To wind up a company, a creditor must show that it is insolvent (unable to pay its debts).
 This is done by issuing a Statutory Demand.
 If the debtor company does not respond within 21 days then an application for a winding up order can be made to the Supreme Court.

 Action by the defendant

-The defendant can respond to enforcement action in a various ways.
+The defendant can respond to enforcement action in various ways.

-The defendant may apply to the court to pay the debt by instalments.
-If the court accepts the instalment application the creditor can object to the instalment order within 14 days of being notified.
-If an objection is filed, the court will hear evidence about the instalment application and make a final decision.
+Secondly, they can apply to the court to pay the debt by instalments.
+If the court accepts this application, the creditor can object to an instalment order within 14 days of being notified.
+If an objection is filed, the court will hear evidence about why an instalment order should or should not be granted, before making a final decision.